Biomedical Sciences - Neurosciences - M.S.

-The Master of Science degree in Biomedical Sciences-Neurosciences is an inter-institutional program.
+The Master of Science degree in Biomedical Sciences–Neurosciences is an inter-institutional program that allows students to complete research projects under the guidance of a neuroscience faculty member at Kent State University, Cleveland Clinic and Northeast Ohio Medical University (NEOMED).
 Students complete a common set of core courses that cover fundamental principles in neuroscience, from the cellular/molecular to the systems level.
 Students also complete elective courses tailored to their chosen subdiscipline.
-Research projects are completed under the guidance of a neuroscience faculty member at Kent State University, Northeast Ohio Medical University (NEOMED) or the Cleveland Clinic.
 Areas of research focus in the neurosciences include behavioral neuroscience, sensory neuroscience, developmental neuroscience and neurodegenerative diseases.

 FULLY OFFERED AT:

 - Kent Campus